nuwavetech/lwc-okta-client-credentials-flow/README.md

  ```
  eyJraWQiOiJCNlE5c .....
 Kg5NtjFLNeAQ
  ```
- + The LightWave Client application constructs the Authorization header value by prefixing the token string with "Bearer" and sets it as the value of the Authorization header field in rquest IPM to the CLIENT process.
+ + The LightWave Client application constructs the Authorization header value by prefixing the token string with "Bearer" and sets it as the value of the Authorization header field in the request IPM to the CLIENT process.
  +  The CLIENT process includes the header with the Bearer token in the request to the service, for example:
  ```
  Authorization: Bearer eyJraWQiOiJCNlE5c .....
 Kg5NtjFLNeAQ